-Amala was conceived in 2016, in response to the gap in quality education provision for displaced youth.
+Amala was conceived in response to the gap in quality education provision for displaced youth.

 We believe that young refugees - as all people - have a right to quality education.
-Yet, only 23% of refugees around the world have the opportunity to access secondary education and a staggering 3% go to university.
+Yet, only 24% of refugees around the world have the opportunity to access secondary education and a staggering 3% go to university.

 In 2016, Amala Co-founders Mia and Polly were working on a prestigious scholarship programme for UWC (United World Colleges) which admitted refugees to schools around the world to complete their secondary education.
 They found that for every scholarship place available, hundreds of promising applicants were turned away.
 The idea of Amala was born: to provide transformational learning programmes that give young refugees a unique opportunity to finish their secondary education and pursue further opportunities.
 After 3 years of running our short courses, planning, creating and collaborating with a worldwide team, including 150 educators and refugee learners, Amala has now launched the Amala High School Diploma; the first international high school programme that is tailored to young refugees and their host communities.
 The Diploma Programme launched in Amman, Jordan in June 2020 and a second cohort will start in January 2021.
 Amala also plans to launch the Diploma Programme in Kakuma Camp, Kenya, later in the year.

 Amala provides education that creates positive change in the lives of learners today, and that opens up opportunities for the future.
 Our programmes enable learners to develop agency, confidence and competencies such as the ability to create new value, take responsibility, and manage complexity, which young people need to thrive and make positive change in their communities.
 Our curriculum work is carried out in collaboration with our founding partner school, UWC South East Asia and involves educators and refugee youth from around the world.
 Our educational model is inspired by the OECD's Education 2030 project.